Marie-Louise von Motesiczky Charitable Trust

 TFN International Programme

 The Marie-Louise von Motesiczky Charitable Trust has supported the international programme of The Funding Network since 2013, helping it to foster the model of live and now virtual crowdfunding as well, for social change projects around the world.
-Money has been raised during this period for around 1,000 projects in more than twenty-five countries.
+In the past decade over £10m has been raised at 450+ events worldwide, from 25,000 donors in support of 1,500 small charities.
 TFN provides training and support for a network of affiliates, benefiting from the mutual exchange of ideas and best practice.
 Since 2022 the Trust’s annual grant has been divided equally between supporting TFN International and TFN UK, in recognition of the importance of TFN UK’s activity for the international affiliates too.

 www.thefundingnetwork.org.uk